 To government policy makers

 The governments’ adoption and promotion of a national OS policy are an important driver for its implementation.
 It demonstrates political willingness and helps facilitate the harmonisation of practices across a variety of institutions and disciplines: giving common guidelines and a roadmap to all universities and research institutes facilitates a consistent uptake of OS across territory, institutes and disciplines.
-Some countries have been early in setting up a national OS strategy (Sveinsdottir, Davidson, and Proudman 2021), and a few of them have included rewarding mechanisms such as France (MESR 2021) and the Netherlands (NPOS 2022).
+Some countries have been early in setting up a national OS strategy (Sveinsdottir, Davidson, & Proudman, 2021), and a few of them have included rewarding mechanisms such as France (MESR, 2021) and the Netherlands (NPOS, 2022).
 In the French national OS plan, a number of measures are mentioned to make OS practices sustainable, among them the requirement for changes in the evaluation system.
 In the Dutch national OS strategy, a requirement for realising OS is to ‘Make OS rewarding through incentives (Recognition & Rewards)’.

-It is important to recognise that international reference texts such as the UNESCO Recommendation on OS (UNESCO 2021) have stimulated such national strategies and policies.
+It is important to recognise that international reference texts such as the UNESCO Recommendation on OS (UNESCO, 2021) have stimulated such national strategies and policies.
 By the end of 2023, eleven countries had national policies stemming from UNESCO’s OS recommendations (Austria, Colombia, Cyprus, Ireland, Italy, Latvia, Lesotho, Romania, South Africa, Spain and Ukraine), so the number of countries having such national policies had doubled since the recommendation.
-Four countries included OS principles in their national Science Technology and Innovation policies (Estonia, Ghana, Sierra Leone and Slovenia); eleven countries (Botswana, Côte d’Ivoire, Croatia, Kenya, Mozambique, Namibia, Nigeria, Somalia, United Republic of Tanzania, Uganda and Venezuela) are currently developing OS policies taking into account the UNESCO recommendation though not specifically mentioning rewarding and crediting measures (UNESCO 2023).
+Four countries included OS principles in their national Science Technology and Innovation policies (Estonia, Ghana, Sierra Leone and Slovenia); eleven countries (Botswana, Côte d’Ivoire, Croatia, Kenya, Mozambique, Namibia, Nigeria, Somalia, United Republic of Tanzania, Uganda and Venezuela) are currently developing OS policies taking into account the UNESCO recommendation though not specifically mentioning rewarding and crediting measures (UNESCO, 2023).

 Our overarching recommendation is for governments to develop national OS policies.
 Table 4 gives examples of such national strategies in various countries that policymakers can adapt to their own contexts.
 Considering such policies, a number of specific elements need attention.